roukou3/DCTL/README.md

 ### Parameters

-* adjuctment mode - Transit to the mode to adjust the position and size of the image circle.
+* adjustment mode - Transit to the mode to adjust the position and size of the image circle.
 * adjustment:center x, centery y, radius, aspect - Adjust the position, size and aspect of the image circle with each parameter.
 * focal length log2 - Specify the logarithmic value of the full-size equivalent focal length.
-For example, 5 mm is 2.3219.
+For example, 5 mm is 2.3219(2^2.322=5).
 The reason for logarithm is to zoom in smoothly.
 * pan, tilt, rotate - Adjust the camera's 3 axes.
 * defish rate - Deform continuously before and after fisheye correction.
 * pan 2, tilt 2, rotate 2 - Additional camera's 3 axes for camera move.